On Conditioning Brownian Particles to Coalesce: Coupling of MMAF and cylindrical Wiener process

 \section{Coupling of MMAF and cylindrical Wiener process}

 We have already seen, in Proposition~\ref{prop_mmaf_and_cylindrical_brownian_motion} and its proof, that for every MMAF $\Y$ starting at $g$ there exists a cylindrical Wiener process $\W$ in $L_2$ starting at $g$ such that equation~\eqref{intro:equ_couple} holds.
 However, it is unknown whether equation~\eqref{intro:equ_couple} has a strong solution.
-At least, we know that strong well-posedness holds in finite dimension, see Section~\ref{sec:finite_dimension}.

 In Proposition~\ref{prop_mmaf_and_cylindrical_brownian_motion}, we considered a process $\W$ defined by~\eqref{equ_cylindrical_wiener_process_theta} and we proved that the pair $(\Y, \W)$ satisfies~\eqref{intro:equ_couple}.
 The reverse statement holds true, in the following sense.